-RMB's Export Credit Agency (ECA) capabilities focus on extracting ECA benefits for sovereign, sub-sovereign, corporate and project finance (including but not limited to asset-backed finance, resource finance, Power and Energy; and Oil & Gas finance) clients seeking financing for cross-border capital projects.
+RMB's Export Credit Agency (ECA) focuses on extracting ECA benefits for sovereign, sub-sovereign, corporate and project finance (including but not limited to asset-backed finance, resource finance, power and energy; and oil and gas finance) clients seeking financing for cross-border capital projects.

 Our track record

-RMB has led several landmark ECA financings across sub-Saharan Africa, including:
+RMB has led several landmark ECA transactions across sub-Saharan Africa, including:

-- Azura: US$860 million World Bank (Miga and IBRD) supported Greenfield 450MW Open Cycle Gas Turbine Power Plant in Edo State, Nigeria (Received multiple industry awards).
+- Azura: $860-m World Bank (Miga and IBRD) supported Greenfield 450MW Open Cycle Gas Turbine Power Plant in Edo State, Nigeria (Received multiple industry awards)